The Editor supports integrated launching and capture of the RenderDoc graphics debugger, for detailed frame introspection and debugging.

 See in Glossary has not been opened, a new instance will be launched to show the capture, and if it is already running the newest capture will automatically appear there.
 From there you can open the capture and debug using the tool.

 By default to optimise the size of DirectX11 shaders, debugging information is stripped out.
-This means that constants and resources will have no names, and the shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+This means that constants and resources will have no names, and the shaderA program that runs on the GPU.
 More info

 See in Glossary source will not be available.
-To include this debugging information in your shader, include #pragma enable_d3d11_debug_symbols in your shader’s CGPROGRAMA block of shader code for controlling shaders using NVIDIA’s Cg (C for graphics) programming language.
-More info
+To include this debugging information in your shader, include #pragma enable_d3d11_debug_symbols in your shader’s CGPROGRAM block.

 If you build a standalone player using D3D11, you can capture a frame and debug using the Visual Studio graphics debugger.